somechris/scanarium/FAQ.md

 would be resolved and fullscreen reliably resizes the game.
 Phaser 3.24 however seems to render the rocket thrusts for the space scene flaky.
 So we do not upgrade the used Phaser until we got to the bottom of the thrust issue.

+## Q: I want to backup the scanned images.
+Where do they get stored?

+In the default setup, they'll end up at `dynamic/scenes/$SCENE/actors/$ACTOR/*.png`.

 [Documentation Index](docs/index.md)